Skip to site wide navigation

 A 40-year-old Lower Hutt man was today jailed for two years and four months for possessing pictures and movies of children being sexually abused after a German police tip-off.

-Dean Cooper, 40, unemployed of Fairfield, pleaded guilty to 16 representative charges of possessing objectionable publications.
+The unemployed man, pleaded guilty to 16 representative charges of possessing objectionable publications.
 It was his second conviction on such offences.
 He was caught by Internal Affairs censorship inspectors in 1999 trading child sexual abuses images on the Internet, fined $5000 and forfeited his computer.

 “This is the second time in a week that the courts have jailed an offender for possessing child sex abuse pictures,” Keith Manch said.
 “Last week a Hamilton man was sent to prison for two years on possession charges.

-“Having been caught previously Cooper must have known the risks he ran by continuing to operate on the Internet.
+“Having been caught previously the Lower Hutt man must have known the risks he ran by continuing to operate on the Internet.
 We cast our net wide through Interpol and other agencies to crack down on this trade.”

 Media Contact: